 The report makes a number of recommendations to PTF about how it could improve its impact and effectiveness (these tally considerably with PTF's own reflections, captured in its Strategic Plan for 2010-14).
-Principal recommendations are to reduce the number of countries PTF works in and evolve longer-term programmes in those countries; improve its communications, including in defining more clearly its niche in the field of social accountability; and, above all, make steps towards becoming a "networking organisation".
-This latter entails a "matchmaking" role, linking PTF partners with those doing similar activities elsewhere.
-Although flagged in the MTR, this still does not appear to be a PTF priority.
+Principal recommendations are to reduce the number of countries PTF works in and evolve longer-term programs in those countries; improve its communications, including in defining more clearly its niche in the field of social accountability; and, above all, make steps towards becoming a "networking organization".
+This latter entails a "matchmaking" role, linking PTF partners with those doing similar activities elsewhere; this does not appear to be a PTF priority.
 For example PTF's website lacks the network-building style that some leading governance-focused NGOs achieve.

-The report also makes some recommendations to DFID about its support for effective anticorruption work.
+The report also makes some recommendations to donors about its support for effective anticorruption work.
 One point deserves highlighting.
-Many of the improvements suggested for PTF's work will only be possible if funders (particularly DFID) are prepared to provide more resources for core operating costs, including travel, communications and networking so that PTF and similar NGOs can offer intensive technical support to grantees and more effective dissemination of experience and network-building.
+Many of the improvements suggested for PTF's work will only be possible if funders are prepared to provide more resources for core operating costs, including travel, communications and networking so that PTF and similar NGOs can offer intensive technical support to grantees and more effective dissemination of experience and network-building.